CoraWagner/VBA/index.md

 `Next col`

 This block of code allows the user to selects the specific range of columns that they would like to delete.
-This is possible by setting the `ran` range to `Application.Selection` and then `Application.InputBox("Select a range of Columns you would like to Remove.", "Remove Columns", ran.Address, Type:=8)`.
+This is possible by setting the `ran` range to `Application.Selection` and then `Application.InputBox("Select a range of Columns you would like to remove.", "Remove Columns", ran.Address, Type:=8)`.

 The parameters in `Application.InputBox()` are:
 1. The main message of the pop-up box